 Short stories are my thing.
 (Although I've also written a novel and a novella.)
 I even wanted to write screenplays years ago!
 But short stories are where it all started for me a long time ago when I was a little girl and I told some stories to my mom, who typed them on her typewriter for me.
 While those stories haven't been seen in years, though thoroughly searched for, I still think about them.

 I've written a lot of stuff since I was a kid, and I finally published a few short stories in 2019 in Storied Existence, a book of stories of different genres, combining new ideas with a couple of my old ones.
 Since then I've published four other books, and I'm currently working on new short stories, focusing on mystery and suspense.
+I'm also writing a follow-up to my novel The Bellwood Legacy - a book of short stories about the scandal-ridden lives of the women of Bellwood Manor, The Bellwood Wives.

 Be sure to visit me on Facebook and Instagram, under the username Storied Existence.